googleanalytics/autotrack/docs/common-options.md

 The `hitFilter` option is useful when you need to make more advanced modifications to a hit, or when you need to abort the hit altogether. `hitFilter` is a function that gets invoked with the tracker's [model object](https://devsite.googleplex.com/analytics/devguides/collection/analyticsjs/model-object-reference) as its first argument, and, if the hit was initiated from a user interaction with a DOM element, the element as the second argument.

-To get the value of any of model object's fields, use the [`get`](https://devsite.googleplex.com/analytics/devguides/collection/analyticsjs/model-object-reference#get) method.
-To modify a model, use the [`set`](https://devsite.googleplex.com/analytics/devguides/collection/analyticsjs/model-object-reference#set) method on the model.
+Within the `hitFilter` function you can get the value of any of the model object's fields using the [`get`](https://devsite.googleplex.com/analytics/devguides/collection/analyticsjs/model-object-reference#get) method on the `model` argument.
+And you can set a new value using the [`set`](https://devsite.googleplex.com/analytics/devguides/collection/analyticsjs/model-object-reference#set) method on the `model` argument.
 To abort the hit, throw an error.

 To modify the model for the current hit only (and not all subsequent hits), make sure to set the third argument ([`temporary`](https://devsite.googleplex.com/analytics/devguides/collection/analyticsjs/model-object-reference#set)) to `true`.

-**Note:** the `hitFilter` function
+### How it works

 The `hitFilter` option works by overriding the tracker's [`buildHitTask`](https://devsite.googleplex.com/analytics/devguides/collection/analyticsjs/tasks).
 The passed `hitFilter` function runs after the `fieldsObj` values and attribute fields have been set on the tracker but before running the original `buildHitTask`.
 Refer to the guide on [analytics.js tasks](https://devsite.googleplex.com/analytics/devguides/collection/analyticsjs/tasks) to learn more.